 What are open data?

-We encourage you consider making your data open wherever you’re planning to submit your research article.
+We encourage making your data open as a publishing option wherever you’re planning to submit your research article.
 However, some of our journals and platforms specifically require that the data underlying an article should be open:

 Taylor & Francis and Routledge journals

 Before submitting to a journal please read the Instructions for Authors to check which data sharing policy it offers.
-You will need to ensure you’ve deposited your data in a repository under an open license if your chosen journal has either of these policies:
+You will need to make sure you’ve deposited your data in a repository under an open license if your chosen journal has either of these policies: